janosrusiczki/rusiczki.net/about.md

 ### Random things, all about me

-- I collect vinyls and LEGO sets.
+- I collect vinyl records and LEGO sets.
 - I like dogs almost as much as I love cats.
-I love tea but almost never drink coffee.
-I replace coffee with Redbull when available although I know very well that it is much worse healthwise.
+- I love tea but don't really drink coffee.
+- I ditched my Cola addiction in the spring of 2014.
+- I used to try out new beers, but then I stopped drinking alcohol completely around the summer of 2015.
 - Musicwise I used to prefer electronic (dance) music (not EDM) but nowadays I'm more like an omnivore.
-- I usually enjoy _less than usual_ movies and don't really like horror, generally violent or just dumb movies.
+- I don't really like horror, violent or just dumb movies.
 I removed a hefty list of movies and actors from here because I'm really bad at making lists and I'm sure that I'd forget something or someone important.
-The important thing is that I listen to lots of music (sometimes even while I sleep) and watch as many movies as I can fit in my schedule and am able to put my paws on.
-- I ditched my Cola addiction in the spring of 2014.
-- I used to try out new beers, but then I stopped drinking alcohol completely around the summer of 2015.
 - In case you were wondering the picture above was taken by my girlfriend in her grandmother's living room and I'm wearing a Threadless t-shirt called [No More Bento](http://www.threadless.com/product/607/No_More_Bento?streetteam=rev).
 Oh!?
 You weren't?
 Anyway, now you know.

 ### About the site